chaotic-society/theoretica/README.md

 ## Setup
 You don't need anything other than your compiler to use the library.
 You can run `make all` in the root directory of the library to make sure it works.
 Define **THEORETICA_INCLUDE_BASE** if you intend to use only basic functionalities (linear algebra, real functions, complex numbers), as by default `theoretica.h` includes all headers.
-All library functions are implemented in the `theoretica` namespace (`th` is a shorter namespace alias).
+All library functions and objects are implemented in the `theoretica` namespace (`th` is a shorter namespace alias).

 ## Documentation
 The documentation for the library is available [here](https://chaotic-society.github.io/theoretica/).
 Introductory examples can be found in [EXAMPLES.md](https://github.com/chaotic-society/theoretica/blob/master/docs/txt/EXAMPLES.md) and more advanced examples can be found inside the `examples/` folder.
+The bibliography used for researching the algorithms used in the library is available [here](https://github.com/chaotic-society/theoretica/blob/master/docs/txt/BIBLIOGRAPHY.md).

 ### Quickstart
 You can try to compile this simple code to check if you set up the library correctly: